DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 Best Practices

 Oral fluid collection looks easier — and that's where collectors get tripped up.
-Skipping the cavity inspection, missing the Volume Indicator(s) Observed box, or rushing the wait time will kill the test.
+Skipping the cavity inspection, missing the Volume Indicator(s) Observed box, or rushing the wait time are real compliance failures.
+Be precise about the consequence though: whether a test is cancelled turns on the §40.199 fatal-flaw and §40.203 correctable-flaw rules, not on every deviation automatically.

 Top 10 Oral Fluid Mistakes